Katie-Davies/javaScript/readMe.md

 The break keyword tells the computer to exit the block and not execute any more code or check any other cases inside the code block.
 Note: Without break keywords, the first matching case will run, but so will every subsequent case regardless of whether or not it matches—including the default.
 This behavior is different from if/else conditional statements that execute only one block of code.
 At the end of each switch statement, there is a default statement.
 If none of the cases are true, then the code in the default statement will run.

+#Function
+A function is a reusable block of code that groups together a sequence of statements to perform a specific task.